 Myth 1: Pine needle tea causes abortions.

-The basis for tis rumor is a veterinary study decades ago.
+The basis for this rumor is a veterinary study decades ago.
 If you are a cow and you eat many pounds of Ponderosa Pine needles you have a 5 to 8 percent chance out of 100 of having an abortion or still-birth.
-If you boil a huge amount of pine needs in water for hours down to a small amount of of gross liquid and you drink it, then maybe it would cause an abortion.
-A couple of needles soaked in hot water is no threat to anyone except for possible allergies.
+If you boil a huge amount of pine needles in water for hours down to a small amount of gross liquid and you drink it, then maybe it would cause an abortion.
+A few needles soaked in hot water is no threat to anyone except for possible allergies.
 Here’s what famous forager Euell Gibbons had to say: “When I was a boy we used to eat ponderosa pine for pleasure . . . called it “slivers”.
 In the spring the bark is really gorged with starches and sugars and tastes quite sweet.
 It’s also high in vitamins.”

 Myth 2: The arils around the seeds of the bitter gourd (Momordica charantia) are toxic to children.

 This started with one website that provided no evidence.
 I have no idea where this came from because there is nothing in the literature or the history of this plant to suggest that.
 Professor Julia Morton, who wrote extensively about edible and toxic plants, never mentions any problems with the aril and children.
 Indeed, the aril is nearly all lycopene.
 Hard to see how that is life threatening.
 I knew a nursing mother who ate them with no effect on her or her child.
-The raw fruit, however, is toxic to dogs.
+The fruit, however, is toxic to dogs.

 Myth 3: Eating old stinging nettles will give you kidney stones.